DanielFGray/reactblog/content/posts/fp-intro.md

 ---

 I'm of the opinion unless you need to `break` or `continue` inside a loop, most use-cases of `for` to iterate over an array can usually be replaced with `map`, `reduce`, or `filter`, and get huge gains in readability.

+If you're interested in learning more about functional programming, check out my post on [currying and partial application](/computers/fp-curry-pa)